disconnect3d/cint/README.md

 ### Example 1

-Imagine a C program returns a value you suspect to be a leak of a pointer address and its returned to you as int64 e.g. `-1702577226`.
+Imagine a C program returns a value you suspect to be a leak of a kernel pointer address and its returned to you as int64 e.g. `-1702577226`.

 You can convert it to a more-readable-hex form by using `c_void_p` from `ctypes` as in: